You don’t know what you don’t know (Or: Why taking “that class” is a good idea)

 Creating Opportunities for Real-World Experience

-Over the past several years, Trinity Baptist College has developed a strong relationship with nearby Crystal Springs Elementary […]
+Over the past several years, Trinity Baptist College has developed a strong relationship with nearby Crystal Springs Elementary (CSE).
+Through the Federal Work Study Program and in collaboration with CSE, Trinity Baptist College was able […]

 Dealing With Goodbye

 People get weird when it’s time to say goodbye.
 Especially when it is a long-term goodbye.
-Yes, even […]
+Yes, even adults.
+Maybe you can identify yourself in one of the following examples: You get hyper and say […]

 Keyboard shortcuts every college student should know

 We humans are funny.
 No matter how easy something is, we are always looking for a shortcut.
-This […]
+This could stem from a genuine desire to be as effective as possible… but then again, it could […]

 Your College ID: A Diamond in the Rough

 There are a whole slew of firsts that come along with the first week of college.
-There’s move-in […]
+There’s move-in day, orientation day, saying goodbye to family, locating the laundry room, living in a building full of […]

 Off To College: One Thing You Can't Afford To Leave Behind